-Online EMDR Therapy in North Carolina & Virginia
+Online EMDR Therapy in Charlotte, North Carolina

 Here’s the Truth: Talking About It Isn’t Enough

-• Talk therapy helps you understand how your trauma effects you.
+Talk therapy helps you understand how your trauma effects you.

-• EMDR helps you heal the wounds trauma created in your psyche.
+EMDR helps you heal the wounds trauma created in your psyche.

 It’s not about coping better.
 It’s about healing actual wounds that are keeping you stuck.

-3. It’s is possible to experience some relief of symptoms after just the first reprocessing session.
+EMDR reprocesses many memories at once.
+Many people experience some relief of symptoms after just the first reprocessing session.

 EMDR Can Help You:

-EMDR is Not One Size Fits All.
 Choose the Treatment that Meets YOUR Needs!

 Weekly EMDR